Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Each converted sklearn metric comes has the same interface as its originally counterpart (e.g. accuracy takes the additional `normalize` keyword).
-Like the native implemented metrics these converted sklearn metrics also comes with build in distributed (ddp) support.
+Like the native Lightning metrics these converted sklearn metrics also come with built-in distributed (ddp) support.

 SklearnMetric (S)
 ^^^^^^^^^^^^^^^^^